kmario23/tweethops/README.md

 ##### 6) Run hop-algorithm implementation
     time python complete_hop_algorithm.py -q "mars mission" -cnt 10000 -thresh 50000 \
                                 -from "2015-12-31" -to "2016-11-25" -o all_results.txt

+ > This last step alone is enough to see the result of tweet hops from group to group.

+ PS: Graph plotting code is yet to be added.